GunayAnach/ESP32_ReflowOvenController/README.md

 ## Warning: This project operates with possibly lethal mains voltage.
 If you are unsure what to do, don't do it and get help from an experienced tinkerer with professional training.

+## Warning: Do not leave the Oven unattended!
+The Power electronics is not develop professionally and can fail and potentially catch fire!

 **Completed build**